Skip to main content

 Barrier types compared (what each one must actually meet)

-• Solid masonry / block wall: 5' minimum height on the pool side, no climbable features within 4' of the outside, and any gate openings still must self-close and self-latch with latch ≥54" off the ground.
+• Solid masonry / block wall: barrier height per the confirmed local requirement, no climbable features on the outside face, and gate openings that self-close and self-latch with the elevated latch release the adopted code calls for.

 08